TianyiPeng/MultiModel_OneGPU/README.md

 # MultiModel_OneGPU
-A minimal working example for serving multiple models on one GPU
+A minimal working example for serving multiple models on one GPU when the activations of each model is large but the model size is small.

+There are two tricks:
+1. For each model, reduce the batchsize so that the activations of each model is reduced.
+2. Use `torch.cuda.empty_cache()` to clear the cache after each request in the postprocessing step.

+In this example, you will learn from scratch how to deploy models with TorchServe.

 ## Setup